YN1139/IERG4210/README.md

 ### 13/5

-1. Clean up some redundent console.log that will leak information
+1. Removed some redundent `console.log` that will leak information on the client side
+2. Added new SQL statement for fetching the most recent 5 products